Biomass and Waste

 Research summer/autumn schools

 Since the beginning, research schools have been conducted to the benefit of PhD students and researchers at Danish and Chinese SDC affiliates as well as other academic partners from China and abroad.
 It provides a forum for exchanging state of the art knowledge in the specific research area and also allows for master students to be included.
-The Sino-Danish Autumn School on Fusion Plasma Physics and Technology is one of the schools that has become highly valued by the international fusion research community.

 Chinese and Danish researchers within the sustainable energy theme give priority to shorter or longer research stays at partner research institutes.
 Such stays give excellent opportunities for doing laboratory work, data collection related to the respective energy system, developing common research projects and writing papers, often together as co-publications.

 The Practitioner-researchers seminars gather key actors of the Chinese and Danish energy sectors to exchange state of the art knowledge on selected themes of relevance to the development of a sustainable, secure and affordable energy sector.
 The seminars are held at SDC in Beijing.
-The first seminar focused on integration of wind energy in the energy systems and the following on the integration of district heating in the energy system.